Republican faction (Spanish Civil War): Mexico

 The Mexican government supported fully and publicly the claim of the Madrid government and the Republicans.
 Mexico refused to follow the Anglo-French non-intervention proposals.
-President Lázaro Cárdenas saw the war as similar to Mexico's own revolution.
+President Lázaro Cárdenas saw the war as similar to Mexico's own revolution, although a part of Mexican society and the people wanted a Nationalist victory.
 Mexico's attitude gave immense moral comfort to the Republic, especially since the major Latin American governments—those of Argentina, Brazil, Chile, and Peru—sympathized more or less openly with the Nationalists.
 But Mexican aid could mean relatively little in practical terms if the French border were closed and if Nazi Germany and Fascist Italy remained free to supply the Nationalists with a quality and quantity of weapons far beyond the power of Mexico.

 Mexico furnished $2,000,000 in aid and provided some material assistance, which included a small number of American-made aircraft such as the Bellanca CH-300 and Spartan Zeus that had previously served in the Mexican Air Force.
 Not all of these aircraft reached the Republicans.